Tuesday, June 30, 2020

 Not some of these, but all of them.
 It is not fruits of the Spirit but fruit (singular) of the Spirit, the byproduct of operating under the umbrella of God’s perfect acceptance - love i.e. grace.

 This is also not a checklist of things to do, it is who we are when operating in and by the love-Spirit of God.
+There is no pressure to perform.
 This is why it brings freedom.
 This is our organic, supernatural state of being when we understand we already have the perfect love, approval, acceptance, and care - Son light - of God.
 No law - i.e. our attempts to obey it for approval - can or will create these characteristics ("...against such conduct, there is no law").
 When we are "in Christ" we are the objects of God's perfect and infinite love.
 This love fills up, overpowers, and eliminates the need to seek love, acceptance, and approval through feeble attempts to live righteously i.e. through the law.
 We will not be hungry for love horizontally (from our fellow creatures) when we are full of perfect love vertically...i.e.
 God’s love.

 25 If we live by the Spirit, let us also keep in step with the Spirit.
 26 Let us not become conceited, provoking one another, envying one another.